 Situational Narcissism and Our Role

 Spiritual and wellness contexts are particularly vulnerable to this dynamic.
-When teachers are understood as awakened, advanced, or uniquely insightful, they may begin to experience themselves as special, unusually attuned, or entitled to things, including relationships, that would otherwise raise concern.
+When teachers or leaders are understood as awakened, advanced, or uniquely insightful, they may come to see themselves as special, unusually attuned, or entitled to resources, including relationships, that would otherwise raise concern.
 At the same time, the surrounding community often reinforces this self-image, not through explicit endorsement of harm, but through silence, deference, and a reluctance to disrupt the meaning the teacher provides.

 Seen this way, the problem points to a broader cultural pattern in which we continue to place people on pedestals.
 The era of the guru, at least in its unexamined form, needs to be over.
-People are people, shaped by context as much as character, and capable of both care and harm depending on the conditions around them.
-Dismantling these dynamics requires clearer boundaries, independent oversight, and a collective willingness to tolerate discomfort in the service of accountability.
+People are people, shaped by context and character, and often capable of both care and harm depending on the conditions around them.
+Dismantling these dynamics requires clearer boundaries, oversight, and a collective willingness to tolerate discomfort in the service of accountability.
 Most importantly, it requires letting go of the fantasy that wisdom, charisma, or spiritual language place anyone beyond questioning.
-We all play a role in sustaining the structures that protect power when we confuse reverence with integrity.
+We all play a role in sustaining the structures that protect power when we confuse reverence or wisdom with integrity.

 Final Thoughts